StephanMoeller/zigmkay/README.md

 - Make the firmware a module that is imported into main to used for an actual keyboard configuration
 - Support for nkro
 - blue tooth - this might not be possible with the design choices taken - but at least it may take some real effort to get working depending on what microzig offers to help

+# Highligthed features
+- Written in zig.
+- Everything is up for editing - you are not hooking into predefined events or defining methods with specific names to allow your logic to run at a specific place.
+- Easy to setup and compile locally (in opposition to qmk where python is now annoying, you must git pull with -recursive flag, you must run a qmk setup command etc).
+The "etc" is mainly because I personally always feel there are more cases, but I could not come up with any at the time of writing :D
+- Option to define mods to be applied to a single key tap and also have a tap/hold combination on the same key (not possible in qmk)
+- Option of defining that a given key should be fired without any modifiers (ctrl, shift etc) even though shift or other modifiers are currently being held.
+- The users code is the top level of orchestration.
+In qmk you hook into existing land and by magic everything is compiled.
+The zigmkay way makes it more obvious how the whole code is running and custom IO stuff will be implemented at the top level (the main.zig)
+- Nice 3-legged logic in terms of A:scanning, B:processing, C:send keycodes to the host using usb.
+Leg A and C are small, oneoffs and needs to be tested by hand.
+Leg B is the complex part an because queues are used for comminution between these 3, it is possible to test step B in isolation.
+And there are lots of tests of this part guarding against regression.
+- No compile flags or defines and limited comptime type building - all allowing the IDE to understand what is going on.
+- Readable pin mapping definition

+# When not to choose zigmkay
+- zigmkay is not planned to be wireless ever.
+- zigmkay will only support the mcu types that microzig supports.
+- zigmkay does not currently support tap dances - only tap/hold is supported as I don't need tap dances myself.